NCAR/hotfilm/README.md

 counter stream could be left out of the recorded data to at least avoid that overhead.

+### Time tagging

+If a change in the PPS counter is detected in the scans for that channel, the sample time tags for all the channels are computed relative to that specific scan, called the `pps_step` in the code and assigned that variable name in the output sample tags.
+The step index is -1 if a change in the counter was not detected in the last 2000 scans, otherwise it is in the interval 0-1999.

+If the counter changed value in the last read buffer, covering the last half-second, then the current system second should be the second at which the pulse happened, as long as the system time is acquired within a half-second after the read returns.
+To compute the start of the sample, the system time is truncated to the even second, then that time is decremented by the amount of time represented by the step index, `pps_step/2000`.
+The sample data are not shifted in any way so that the sample time falls on an even second.
+Instead the time tag is adjusted so that the time of the sample at `pps_step` falls on the even second, since that is when the pulse happens.

+If there is ever a significant delay, more than half a second, between the last scan in the LabJack buffer and the return of the system time after the buffer is read, then the system time could advance to the next second, past the second corresponding to the PPS pulse in the counter channel.
+This would be evident by a 2-second difference between successive sample times.

+Here are a few thoughts about how to guard against time tag errors from such a significant delay, if it were to become a problem.
+There could be a check that the system time "seems reasonable" relative to the previous sample time and the value of `pps_step`.
+Or, since the time spent in the read is likely to coincide with the time covered by the count, then maybe the average of the system time before and after the stream read would be a better starting point to determine the time at the PPS pulse, perhaps interpolated by  the step index so the time `after` the read returns is more heavily weighted the larger the step index.
+This seems risky, though, since there is a chance the time `before` the read could pull the estimated system time of the pulse into the previous second.
+The interpolated time might have to be incremented by a half-second before being truncated.

+It might also help to read the scan buffer more often.
+The recommendation in the LabJack Stream examples is to read 1/2 the scan rate at a time.
+However, maybe reading 1/4 at a time makes it more likely to detect the count change in the right second of system time, since there is then 3/4 of a second between the last scan being read and when the system time call must return.

 ### Differential

 All the analog inputs are configured as differentials, so each channel